 Harwood Farm faces north on the south side of Jennings Chapel Road, two miles west of its intersection with Route 97.
 It sits on a hill overlooking corn and soybean fields and features a three-acre pond northwest of the house.
 Agriculturally, this land has been and continues to be under cultivation of some sort for over a hundred years.
 The plat of 1857 indicates orchards northeast and southwest of the house and there is evidence indicating that perhaps tobacco was once grown on the property.

-Harwood is a good example of frame, nineteenth century, vernacular architecture in Howard County, Maryland with German siding.
+Harwood is a good example of nineteenth-century frame vernacular architecture in Howard County, Maryland with German siding.
 The history of the property can be traced back to the Warfield family, a family whose members have served in both Annapolis and Howard County in positions of trust and authority.

 This property once consisted of some 635 acres of land, called “Warfield’s Connection Enlarged,” then owned by Charles Warfield and his wife, Catherine.
 They had six children, all of whom are mentioned in an 1857 equity legal dispute between Mortimer Dorsey and Kitty Warfield.
 They were: Presley Warfield, Felder Warfield, Rachel Warfield, Kitty Warfield, Amelia Warfield and Eleanor Warfield.
 The equity action cited a series of events and their consequences and due to the complicated nature of the proceedings, the case in equity was initiated by Mortimer Dorsey.